 Most people are going to tell you the Paw Pass isn’t worth it.
 There are three different levels ranging from $59.99 – $79.99, depending on how many extra things you want to do.

-Now, it does save you money if you were going to purchase everything included in the package anyways.
-If you were going to do MagiQuest, go bowling, hit up the arcade, build a Build-A-Bear, get souvenir goggles, and purchase ice cream and candy, it will save you money.
+Now, it does save you money if you were going to purchase everything included in the package anyway.
+If you were going to do MagiQuest, go bowling, hit up the arcade, do a Build-A-Bear, get souvenir goggles, and purchase ice cream and candy, it will save you money.

-But if you don’t need to do all of those things, you might be better off purchasing a la carte.
+But if you don't need to do all of those things, you might be better off purchasing these things individually.

 Now, here’s where things get tricky.
 Some parents have reported that getting the Paw Pass actually helped them set better boundaries for their kids.
 They got to do everything that came with the Paw Pass but nothing extra beyond that.